-All applicant rejections will be sent by first class mail and certified mail, and will include specific reason(s) for the rejection.
-The rejected applicant has the right to respond, in writing, within ten (10) calendar days, to request a meeting to dispute the rejection.
+All applicant rejections will be made in writing, and will include specific reason(s) for the rejection.
+The rejected applicant has the right to respond, in writing, within 14 days, to request a meeting to dispute the rejection.
 Persons with disabilities have the right to request reasonable accommodations to participate in the grievance process.
 This meeting will be conducted by a member of the Owner or Management staff who was not involved in the initial decision to deny admission or assistance.
 Management will provide written determination to the applicant within five (5) days of the meeting.